DynaPURLS: Dynamic Refinement of Part-Aware Representations for Skeleton-Based Zero-Shot Action Recognition: Introduction

 \item Through extensive experiments on three challenging benchmarks (NTU RGB+D 60 \cite{ntu60}, NTU RGB+D 120 \cite{ntu120}, and PKU-MMD \cite{liu2017pku}), we demonstrate that DynaPURLS sets a new \textbf{state of the art} in both ZSL and GZSL settings. \end{itemize}

-This paper is an extension of our earlier conference paper \cite{zhu2024partawareunifiedrepresentationlanguage}.
-The main improvements are: \textbf{(1)} A new dynamic refinement module for inference time that fixes the static semantic problems of the original PURLS and gives clear performance gains.
-As far as we know, this is the first work to use test-time adaptation for zero-shot skeleton-based action recognition. \textbf{(2)} We add an evaluation in the GZSL setting and show that our method achieves state-of-the-art results, outperforming PURLS and other previous methods. \textbf{(3)} A set of detailed ablation studies is provided to analyze each part of our dynamic model, explaining our design choices and showing their effectiveness.
+This paper is an extension of our earlier conference paper~\cite{zhu2024partawareunifiedrepresentationlanguage}.
+The main improvements are: \textbf{(1)} A novel dynamic refinement module for inference time that resolves the static semantic limitations of the original PURLS and yields consistent performance gains.
+To our knowledge, this is the first work to employ test-time adaptation for zero-shot skeleton-based action recognition. \textbf{(2)} An extended evaluation under the GZSL setting demonstrates that our method achieves state-of-the-art results, outperforming PURLS and prior methods in a more realistic recognition scenario. \textbf{(3)} A comprehensive suite of ablation studies systematically analyzes each component of our dynamic model, elucidating the design rationale and empirically validating their effectiveness.